becarpenter/book6/pdf/baked.md

 shown at [this info page](https://www.rfc-editor.org/info/rfc8200).
 Every RFC has an info page in the format `https://www.rfc-editor.org/info/rfcNNNN`, where `NNNN` is the RFC number (without leading zeros).
-If an RFC is marked as "Obsoleted by" it should be ignored - look instead at the newer RFC that replaces it.
+If an RFC is marked as "Obsoleted by" it should normally be ignored - look instead at the newer RFC that replaces it.
 Thus, any reference to RFC 2460 should be treated as a reference to RFC 8200.

+(Occasionally, an obsoleted RFC may contain useful background information, or help to understand an old protocol implementation.)

 Even if not obsoleted, an RFC may be "Updated by" one or more newer RFCs.
 You need to look at those in addition.